Andrebtk/reddit-web-scraper/README.md

 # reddit_scraper [BETA]

-this is a beta of an reddit parser coded in python
+this is a beta of an reddit scraper coded in python execute python3 cli.py to have a command line interface or you can directly use the function inside of reddit.py if you use the cli.py, type "help" to see the different function and command